userbott/craft-ajaxinate/README.md

+### Make a detailed video from the beginning of the installation of the plugin to create pages and customize the template.
+All stages of installation.
+Thank !

 <p align="center"><img src="resources/img/entry-loader.svg" width="381" height="148" alt="Entries Loader And Filter plugin"></p>

 # Entries Loader And Filter plugin for Craft CMS 3.x